Medowhill/pl_articles/en/15/index.md

 The last article defines BFAE, which features mutable boxes.
 Like BFAE, some functional languages, including OCaml, allow programmers to use mutable spaces that require explicit creation, modification, and unboxing but not mutable variables.
 On the other hand, variables of many languages are mutable.
 The article defines MFAE, which features mutable variables.

-The lecture defines BMFAE, which is MFAE with mutable boxes.
-The last article has already dealt with boxes so that one can easily add boxes to MFAE to define BMFAE.
+MFAE defined by the lecture provides mutable boxes.
+The last article has already dealt with boxes so that one can easily add boxes to MFAE of this article.
 This article focuses on only variables.
-I recommend students to define BMFAE by themselves as practice after reading the article.
+I recommend students to define MFAE with boxes by themselves as practice after reading the article.

 ## Syntax